rshipp/csci442/README.md

       readable formats, e.g. human-readably bytes (B, KiB, MiB, GiB, etc) and time strings (seconds, minutes, hours, days, etc).

+  - `src/*` (including `main.cpp`) - Any code you place directly under the `src` directory will be compiled slightly differently by default: NCURSES will be linked in, and unit tests placed here will not be included in `make test` by default.
+Any NCURSES code you add (such as calls to `printw` and `timeout`) should go at this level.

 I also added tests for my classes under `src/utils`.
 This is completely optional, but the infrastructure is all set up if you want to add some.
+Unit tests are a great way to prove to yourself that your code is working like it should.
+Use the existing tests as examples, and you'll see that they're not very hard to do.

 ## Coding on a Mac

-You can build this program on a Mac, but since the `/proc` filesystem is a Linux construct, your finished product won't work correctly under OS X. That doesn't mean you can't do much of your work on your Mac.
+You can build this program on a Mac, but since the `/proc` filesystem is a Linux construct, your finished product won't work correctly under OS X. That doesn't mean you can't do much of your work on your Mac, though.

 All of deliverable 1, which is simply getting unit tests to pass, is feasible.
 Likewise, since much of your work for the final deliverable is just displaying data, you can work with fake data to get things looking right.
-Once you're ready to test your program for real, though, you need to work on a Linux machine.
+Unfortunately, once you're ready to test your program for real, you'll need to work on a Linux machine.

 As always, you need to check that your program compiles and runs on Alamode machines prior to submitting them.